pdesai5839/spring-boot-cassandra-game-leaderboard/README.md

 # spring-boot-cassandra-game-leaderboard

-An demo application built using Spring Data with Cassandra.
+An demo application built using Spring Boot and Cassandra.

 We'll model a hypothetical game leaderboard to play around.